Middle School

 Grade 6 – Environmental Science

-The program begins with the concept that liquid water and the correct temperature range are essential for life as we know it, and examines geologic features on Mars looking for signs that liquid water may once have existed on its surface.
-We then move into an examination of populations and resources, using a model of a jellyfish population explosion to seek answers to what can cause changes in population size and energy flows through the population and its related links to other populations.
-A model of a “biodome” type experiment is used to explore how matter and energy flow throughout an entire ecosystem.
-Students then examine the energy flow between the sun, the atmosphere, and the oceans and how the Earth’s surface temperature is regulated.
-An examination of the reduction of surface ice follows this unit, as students attempt to discern the possible causes for this change.
-The year ends with a culminating “engineering internship,” during which students attempt to solve a real-world-type problem of a desert town seeking to reduce its carbon footprint without impacting its income as a tourist destination.
+In Science 6, students explore interactions between living things and their environment utilizing a curriculum aligned with Next Generation Science Standards and developed at UC Berkeley.
+The course begins with the concept that liquid water is essential to life as we know it and examines geologic features on Mars, looking for signs that liquid water may once have existed on its surface.
+Next, using a model of a jellyfish population, students examine populations and resources to seek answers to what can cause changes in population size, energy, and resources.
+Students then study a biodome type to explore how matter and energy flow throughout an ecosystem.
+In the second semester, students explore the nature of energy created in the solar system and its impact on the Earth's environment.
+The year ends with a capstone engineering project, in which students attempt to solve a real-world-type problem of a desert town seeking to reduce its carbon footprint without impacting its income as a tourist destination.

 Grade 7 – Life Science